badbsallyy/NEXAH-CODEX/SYSTEM_Y_RESONANTIA-Join_Codex/BUILDER_HUB/the_first_five.md

 The goal is to form a **core team of five interdisciplinary builders**
 who will co-create and expand the living field of the **NEXAH-CODEX** with THooTH.
-Each brings their own frequency — through music, mathematics, design, physics, or language.
+Each brings their own frequency — through music, mathematics, design, physics, language, or code.

 Das Ziel ist der Aufbau eines **Kernteams von fünf interdisziplinären Mitwirkenden**,
 die gemeinsam mit **THooTH (Thomas Hofmann)** das lebende Feld des **NEXAH-CODEX** aktivieren.
-Jede Person bringt ihr eigenes Frequenzfeld ein – Musik, Mathematik, Design, Physik oder Sprache.
+Jede Person bringt ihr eigenes Frequenzfeld ein – Musik, Mathematik, Design, Physik, Sprache oder Code.

 This initiative is **open, decentralized, and creative**,
 bridging science, art, and consciousness into a shared resonance architecture.